Skip to contents

 • issued_at timestamp

-Sealing the state prevents tampering, stale callbacks, and mix-ups with other providers/clients.
+Sealing the state helps prevent tampering, stale callbacks, and mix-ups with other providers or clients.

 • browser token